Resume

 When to add publications

 Publications can be a game-changer for roles in writing, research, or expertise.
-If relevant, include them and tailor them to the job.
-They show your skills, credibility, and ability to communicate.
+I always recommend tailoring them to the job.
+Think of them as proof of your skills, credibility, and ability to communicate.
 Whether it’s a medical study in The Lancet, a chapter in an engineering textbook, or a tech article in the Journal of Data Science, your published work proves you can tackle real-world challenges.

 In fields like academia, journalism, research, or marketing, publications are often a requirement.